Exploring Intra- and Inter-Video Relation for Surgical Semantic Scene Segmentation: Related Work

 \section{Related Work}

-Related literature on semantic segmentation in surgical video mainly focuses on surgical instrument segmentation, by exploring network architectures with holistically-nested networks~\cite{garcia2017toolnet}, attention mechanisms~\cite{ni2020pyramid}, multi-task learning with detection~\cite{sanchez2021scalable}, or taking advantage of additional cues including depth maps~\cite{mohammed2019streoscennet}, optical flow~\cite{jin2019incorporating}, motion flow~\cite{zhao2020learning}, and synthesised images~\cite{colleoni2021robotic}.
+Related literature on semantic segmentation in surgical video mainly focuses on surgical instrument segmentation, by exploring network architectures with holistically-nested networks~\cite{garcia2017toolnet}, attention mechanisms~\cite{ni2020pyramid}, multi-task learning with detection~\cite{sanchez2021scalable}, graph-based network~\cite{liu2021graph}, or taking advantage of additional cues including depth maps~\cite{mohammed2019streoscennet}, optical flow~\cite{jin2019incorporating}, motion flow~\cite{zhao2020learning}, and synthesised images~\cite{colleoni2021robotic}.
 The most related work is~\cite{wang2021efficient}, where the non-local mechanism and active memory module are designed to gather the global semantic correlation in long temporal range to boost instrument segmentation.
 Full scene segmentation is less explored with early methods using convolutional neural networks (CNNs) with promising results, using models like DeepLabV3+ to model the multi-scale information for robotic scene segmentation~\cite{allan20202018}, and HRNet to learn the high resolution representation for cataract scene parsing~\cite{grammatikopoulou2021cadis}.
 Recently, Ren et al. decompose the single segmentation task into three subsequent tasks at different perceptual levels, and enable their interaction by task-task context ensemble~\cite{ren2020task}.
+Pissas et al. propose the oversampling and adaptive sampling to tackle the class imbalance problem in surgical scene segmentation~\cite{pissas2021effective}.
+Ni et al. propose a bilinear squeeze reasoning network to improve the discrimination capability of similar feature in the scene~\cite{ni2022space}.
 Wang et al. use ConvLSTM on the video sequence, and add noise to one frame within sequence to spoil temporal coherence for improving model robustness~\cite{wang2021noisy}.
 However, these methods mainly treat surgical video as static data, or simply leverage temporal cues by conventional modules, which easily encounters training difficulty.